bramblelab/bramblelab.github.io/_posts/2016-03-01-grade-level-reading-campaign.markdown

 The following work was borne out of the partnership of campaign leaders Kimberly Manns and Carrie Finkelstein with that practice-based studio, conducting user research, design thinking workshops and collaborative ideation with the families at Cherry Hill Homes, students and parents at Mount Royal Elementary, B'More for Healthy Babies, The Family League and many others.

-Thank you to the rest of the cohort - Emily Ianaconne (MASD '15), Maysan Madani (MASD '15), Meltem Sahin, Becky Slogeris (MASD '12), Jen Sullivan (MASD '15) and Li Zhang - upon whose work this was based.
+Thank you to the coalition members, families and, particuarly, the rest of MICA cohort – Becky Slogeris (MASD '12), Jen Sullivan (MASD '15), Emily Ianaconne (MASD '15), Maysan Madani (MASD '15), Meltem Sahin, and Li Zhang – upon whose insights and work this was based.

 ### Daily Reading Tools - Brochure